 Many of us spend our early 20s racking up life experiences, exploring the world, discovering ourselves, and starting professional careers.
-In the process, we forget to give our skin a second thought.
+In the process, we forget to give our skin a second’s thought.
 We spend hours tanning at the beach instead, indulging in unhealthy food and alcoholic drinks, or sleeping late to beat deadlines at work.

 It’s not until we start seeing fine lines and age spots on our face that we suddenly become more attuned to how our skin looks and realize that our everyday routine is affecting our skin’s health and appearance.
+That’s why it’s important to practice starting a skincare routine as early into your adulthood as possible.

 Why Skin Care Matters